 Broad sets of applicability.

 There is a need for close proximity high rate communications to service the transmission and exchange of large data files, based on point-to-point connections.
-This proposed amendment consists of an enhanced IEEE 802.15.3 MAC and is applicable for a wide variety of use cases such as downloading large multimedia data from kiosks and toll gates as well as rapid file exchanges between two mobile products or between mobile and stationary products.
+This proposed amendment consists of an enhanced IEEE 802.15.3 MAC and is applicable for a wide variety of use cases such as large multimedia data downloads and rapid file exchanges between two close proximity products, i.e. mobile products, stationary products (kiosks, toll gates, etc.), and wireless storages.

-In addition, combining complementary technologies will enable additional use cases.
-As an example, NFC (near field communications) is a secure technology but has a low transmission rate.
-The combination of NFC and close proximity high rate communications is expected to provide new solutions for electronic payment/authentication and large data transfer simultaneously.
+.

 Multiple vendors and numerous users.